CitadelStronghold/power-commit/README.md

 ## Details

-When pressed, the extension will:
+When invoked, the extension will:
 1. Report a notification to the user.
 1. Determine the root path of the currently selected editor.
 1. Save all files.